ESMValGroup/ESMValTool_Tutorial/_episodes/11-esmvalcoreapi.md

 - "Use `datasets_to_recipe` helper to start making recipes"
 ---

 In this episode we will introduce the ESMValCore API in a jupyter notebook.
-This is reformatted from material from this [blog post][easy-ipcc-blog]{:target="_blank"}
+ESMValTool acts as a wrapper and collection of recipes and diagnostics and CMORisers for observations that is built on top of ESMValCore which has the core functionality.
+This episode is reformatted from material from this [blog post][easy-ipcc-blog]{:target="_blank"}
 by Peter Kalverla.
 There's also material from the [example notebooks][docs-notebooks]{:target="_blank"} and the